 What is Multiplex PCR?

 In 1988, Jeffrey S Chamberlain and coworkers developed the concept of multiplex PCR.
 They had amplified different dystrophin gene locus from muscular dystrophy patients using a single reaction setup.

-The multiplex PCR often abbreviated as mPCR is the excellent variant of the conventional PCR in which using different sets of primers, different DNA templates or various regions of a gene can be amplified, in a single reaction.
+The multiplex PCR often abbreviated as mPCR is an excellent variant of the conventional PCR in which using different sets of primers, different DNA templates or various regions of a gene can be amplified, in a single reaction.